NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Warsworn.md

     desc: "`pf2:1` Scrap Ball +28 (magical, range increment 100 feet)\n__Damage__  4d12 + 9 bludgeoning plus plummet"

   - name: "Absorb"
-    desc: " (death,divine,void) **Trigger** The warsworn moves into a dying creature's space;\n**Effect** The warsworn absorbs the dying creature into itself, instantly killing the creature and healing the warsworn for a number of Hit Points equal to the creature's level.
+    desc: " (death,divine,void) **Trigger** The warsworn moves into a dying creature's space;\n* * *\n\n**Effect** The warsworn absorbs the dying creature into itself, instantly killing the creature and healing the warsworn for a number of Hit Points equal to the creature's level.
 As long as the warsworn still exists, absorbed creatures can't be resurrected except by [[Spells/Wish|Wish]] or a similarly powerful effect."

   - name: "Animated Weapons"
-    desc: " (aura,divine) 100 feet.\nThe warsworn automatically controls unattended weapons in the aura, which levitate around the warsworn.
+    desc: " (aura,divine) 100 feet.\n\nThe warsworn automatically controls unattended weapons in the aura, which levitate around the warsworn.
 The warsworn can telekinetically wield these weapons to make melee Strikes with a reach of 100 feet.
 These strikes deal four of the weapon's damage dice +9 and use the weapon's damage type."

   - name: "Energy Drain"
     desc: " (divine,void) When a warsworn hits with a corpse wave Strike or damages a creature with Trample, the target must succeed at a DC 35 Fortitude check save or become [[Conditions/Drained 1|Drained 2]] and [[Conditions/Doomed 1|Doomed 1]].
 On a critical success, the target becomes temporarily immune to the warsworn's energy drain for 24 hours."